The Babysitter’s Coven by Kate Williams

 Image is a book cover for The Midnight Library by Matt Haig.
 It shows a woman highlighted in orange entering what looks to be airplane windows.
 The airplane windows show different sceneries.

-CW: Suicide, depression, death of an animal.
-None of these will be expanded upon in detail in this post, but more for a forewarning to the content of The Midnight Library.
+CW: Suicide, Depression, Death of an Animal.
+None of these will be expanded upon in detail in this post.

-Throughout the book, Nora has a “Book of Regrets” and that helps Nora figure out which books to choose.
+Throughout the book, Nora has a “Book of Regrets,” and that helps Nora figure out which books to choose.
 Her regrets are: quitting swimming, not going to school to become a glaciologist, quitting a band, and choosing to not marry a man she was in a long-term relationship with.
 I was thinking about what my version of regrets would be.
-If I had to pick, I think mine would be: quitting figure skating lessons, not being able to study abroad in college, not finding the time to play the alto-sax, and choosing a different major in college.
+If I had to pick, I think mine would be: not studying abroad in college, not finding the time to play the alto-saxophone, and choosing a different major in college.

-I chose to quit figure skating for a few reasons.
-Figure skating reminded me of my dad and that’s tough when I was navigating the grief I felt after he passed.
-I will always be passionate about figure skating and I still skate to this day.
-When the weather is chillier, I want to go to open skating at the local ice arena in my area.
-Studying abroad in college would have been awesome.
+I would have loved to study abroad in college.
 However, I was already behind in my degree since I switched majors.
 Additionally, I didn’t have the money to study abroad.
-All my international traveling has been post-college and I wouldn’t have it any other way.
+All my international traveling has been post-college, and I wouldn’t have it any other way.
 Funding my own trips has made me appreciate traveling so much more.
-I played the Alto-Sax in both high school and college.
-I quit playing because the Anatomy classes I needed overlapped with Band.
-I am proud of myself for trying Band in college though.
+I played the alto sax in both high school and college.
+I quit playing because the anatomy classes I needed overlapped with band.
+I am proud of myself for trying band in college, though.
 It made me a better musician in many ways I wouldn’t have predicted.
-My Alto-Sax is at my mom’s house.
+My alto sax is at my mom’s house.
 Part of me wants to pick it up and play it.
 I don’t think I can part with it permanently.
-The final “regret” is choosing a different major in college.
+The final regret is wishing that I had chosen a different major in college.
 In my professional life, I’m not using my degree.
-I wish I would have done a more generic degree versus something so specific.
-Going to college was life-changing for me in many ways and I learned so much about myself.
+I wish I had done a more generic degree versus something so specific.
+Going to college was life-changing for me in many ways, and I learned so much about myself.
 I wouldn’t be the person I am without my time at Winona State University.

 Libraries, Dice, and Faeries – July TBR

 I am excited to read all the books I picked out this month.
 Last month, I let myself be a mood reader.
 Mood reading is exactly what it sounds like.
-I didn’t pre-plan what I was going to read, instead, I chose whatever I wanted to read without any rhyme or reason.
-It was a nice break from the TBR format from previous months.
+I didn’t pre-plan what I was going to read; instead, I chose whatever I wanted to read without any rhyme or reason.
+It was a nice break from the TBR format of previous months.
 The theme for this month is shorter books.
-Every book I plan on reading is 330 pages or less.
+Every book I plan on reading is 330 pages or fewer.
 Here are the books I plan to read in July.

 Image is a stack of three books.
 The first book is The Midnight Library by Matt Haig.
 The second book is Duneons and Drama by Kristy Boyce and the third book is Emily Wilde's Encyclopaedia of Faeries by Heather Fawcett".